ihiroky/live-comment/README.md

 }
 ```

-If you don't use http server, /path/to/live-comment/packages/comment/build must be served and expose 8080 port used by the server.
+If you don't use reverse proxy, /path/to/live-comment/packages/comment/build must be served and expose 8080 port used by the server.

 - Start websocket server
 ```bash